by Niki Klein, Reiki Master/Teacher (Shihan)

 The more I have studied, the more I realize that even I have been sharing information that we now know is not necessarily accurate.

 In the almost 2 decades I have been teaching Reiki, I have amended my manuals and content a number of times.
 With the knowledge I have gained recently, I will be re-writing everything.

-Having studied with Sensei Inamoto back in 2012 and again recently 2017, I have been delighted to have so many of my questions about Reiki and its origins personally answered.
+Having studied in person with Sensei Inamoto beginning 2012 and again 2017, 2019 approximately 4-5 days each, and reviewing monthly on zoom from Japan, throughout 2020, I have been delighted to have so many of my questions about Reiki and its origins personally answered.